Perp walk: 1890s–1960s: Early years

 This era ended with the 1962 Borough Park Tobacco warehouse robbery in Brooklyn.
 Two detectives were killed; the first double homicide of NYPD officers in 30 years led to a massive manhunt.
 One of the accused robbers, Tony Dellernia, surrendered in Chicago.
 Upon his extradition to New York, he was perp-walked.
 Some photographers complained to the police at the Brooklyn precinct house where he was being held that they had missed it.
 Albert Seedman, a high-ranking detective, not only restaged it for reporters three hours after the original walk, he held up Dellernia's head so it would be visible.
 The defendant's pained expression, next to Seedman with a cigar stub in his mouth, "stretching the suspect's face as if it were pizza dough", as the New York Times put it years later, was captured in the photographs, leading to public outrage.
 Seedman, who later became the department's chief detective, knew he would regret it, and was later reprimanded.
 Another, Jerry Rosenberg, also surrendered.
 "He is the killer," Ray Martin, the detective in charge, told the press during the perp walk, "and he is going to burn for it."
 After his conviction, Rosenberg sued the city and Martin for that and alleged police brutality during his arrest.
 Representing himself, the beginning of his career as a jailhouse lawyer, Rosenberg won a small verdict against Martin in district court that was later reversed on appeal.

-The murder of Lee Harvey Oswald at the perp walk, moments before Jack Ruby leans in to discharge his pistol.
+Lee Harvey Oswald at his perp walk, as Jack Ruby leans in to discharge his pistol.

 The next year a perp walk ended with the defendant's death.
 After the assassination of President John F. Kennedy, Lee Harvey Oswald, suspected of the crime and the related killing of a Dallas police officer, was frequently taken before the media, whose questions he sometimes answered, at the police station where he had been arrested.
 During the perp walk for his transfer to the county jail, he was fatally shot on live television by Jack Ruby, a civilian who was a frequent visitor to the police station.
 As a result of that, security would be tightened on future perp walks to prevent similar killings.